emacsmirror/emmet-mode/README.md

     (require 'emmet-mode)

-## Usage

 Enable it by running `M-x emmet-mode`.

+### 3. Optional settings

 You probably want to add it to auto-load on your sgml modes:

     (add-hook 'sgml-mode-hook 'emmet-mode) ;; Auto-start on any markup modes (add-hook 'css-mode-hook  'emmet-mode) ;; enable Emmet's css abbreviation.

-And you can set default indent depth of HTML abbreviation.
+You can set default indent depth of HTML abbreviation:

     (add-hook 'emmet-mode-hook (lambda () (setq emmet-indentation 2))) ;; indent 2 spaces.

-Good to go: place point in a emmet snippet and press C-j to expand it (or alternatively, alias your preferred keystroke to M-x emmet-expand-line) and you'll transform your snippet into the appropriate tag structure.

-If you want the cursor to be positioned between first empty quotes after expanding.
+If you want the cursor to be positioned between first empty quotes after expanding:

     (setq emmet-move-cursor-between-quotes t) ;; default nil

-If you don't want to move cursor after expanding itself.
+Or if you don't want to move cursor after expandin:

     (setq emmet-move-cursor-after-expanding nil) ;; default t

+## Usage

+Place point in a emmet snippet and press C-j to expand it (or alternatively, alias your preferred keystroke to M-x emmet-expand-line) and you'll transform your snippet into the appropriate tag structure.

 ## HTML abbreviations